Discover Amsterdam

 Art and culture in Haarlem

-A city that’s inspired 1,000 paintings Haarlem boasts spectacular buildings, monuments charming venues, and fascinating museums.
-With an abundance of options for adventurers looking to discover some real Dutch culture, we’ve collated the very best experiences, events and places to explore when you’re there.
+A city that’s inspired 1000 paintings, Haarlem boasts spectacular buildings, monuments, charming venues, and fascinating museums.
+With abundant options for adventurers looking to discover some authentic Dutch culture, we’ve collated the very best experiences, events and places to explore when you’re there.

 Frans Hals Museum